Stremps/audioDescription-for-blind-people/audiodescription/README.md

      adb devices
      ```
    - In your terminal or command prompt, at least one device should appear in the list of devices attached

+4. **Install a media player in Meta Quest 3**
+   - You should after connect and allow your computer to debbug in Meta Quest 3.
+   - Open a terminal or command prompt on your PC
+   - Install the VLC player (recommended) by the following adb command:
+      ```sh
+     adb install requirements/vlc-3-5-4.apk
+     ```
+   - Make sure that the media player is installed

 4. **Start the Application**
    - Start the Python application by running the following command: